Understanding the Value of Premarital Counselling

 Start Feeling Better.

-Our Hamilton therapists provide evidence-based premarital counselling that builds the foundation for a genuinely strong marriage.
+Our Hamilton couples therapists offer evidence-based premarital counselling that builds the communication, understanding, and conflict skills that create lasting relationships.
 No referral needed.
 Book online or call (905) 962-2220.
 Evening and weekend appointments available in person in Hamilton or online anywhere in Ontario.

 Our Approach to Premarital Counselling

-Premarital counselling at Empire is structured and evidence-based – drawing on the research on what actually predicts long-term relationship success.
+Premarital counselling at Empire is structured and evidence-based – drawing on Gottman research and EFT frameworks that identify the specific factors that predict long-term relationship success.

-We cover the key domains identified by relationship researchers as most predictive of long-term satisfaction: communication patterns, conflict resolution skills, expectations about roles and responsibilities, financial attitudes, family of origin influences, intimate and sexual connection, and shared values and vision.
+The core domains covered include communication and conflict resolution, financial values and management, expectations about roles and responsibilities, family of origin influences, intimate and sexual connection, parenting values if relevant, and shared values and vision for the future.

-Premarital counselling typically runs for 6 to 10 sessions, adapted to the couple’s needs and what they most want to address.
+Premarital counselling typically runs for 6 to 10 sessions, adapted to the couple’s specific needs, timeline, and the areas they most want to explore.

 Common Questions About Premarital Counselling Therapy

-We have a great relationship.
+We have a great relationship already.
 Do we really need premarital counselling?

 Premarital counselling is most valuable for couples with strong relationships – not troubled ones.
-Its purpose is to build on what is already good and develop the communication and problem-solving tools that will allow you to stay strong through the inevitable challenges of building a life together.
+Its purpose is to build on what is already good and to develop the tools that will allow you to stay strong through the challenges that every marriage faces.
+There is no relationship so strong that premarital preparation cannot make it stronger.

-We are not getting married but are moving in together.
+We are not engaged yet but are in a serious long-term relationship.
 Can we still do this?

 Absolutely.
-Relationship preparation counselling is valuable for any couple making a significant commitment – marriage or otherwise.
+Relationship preparation counselling is valuable for any couple making or considering a significant commitment – not only those who are formally engaged.

 Is a referral required?